 After reaching India, he traveled farther east to Rangoon in Burma where he remained for some time.
 He then went north to Kashmir where he settled.
 When his work was finished on earth, he dropped his body and entered Nirvikalp Samadhi permanently.

 Saints in India have verified these facts about Jesus' travels.
-Mankind will soon become aware of the true life about Jesus.
+Mankind will soon become aware of the true life about Jesus.2012 version:

 There is one secret about Jesus which the Christians do not know.
 When Jesus was crucified, he did not die; he entered the state of nirvikalp samadhi [the "I Am God" state without bodily consciousness].
 On the third day, he again became conscious of his body and he traveled secretly in disguise eastward (with some apostles) to India.
 This was called Jesus' "resurrection."